Phase control of transmission and reflection in a sample of duplicated two-level systems driven by a stationary control

 \subsection{The system}

-We consider the experimental configuration depicted in Fig. \ref{Fig1}.
-An atomic sample of length $L$ is submitted to two fields of same frequency $\omega$, propagating along the $y$ axis with orthogonal polarizations.
-The first -- so-called control -- field is $\pi$-polarized and split into two parts: one part penetrates the sample from the left side (henceforth designated as the entrance), and propagates in the direction of increasing $y$\textquoteright s, while the other part is seeded back into the sample from the other side (henceforth designated as the exit), and propagates in the direction of decreasing $y$\textquoteright s.
-The total control electric field expresses as
+We consider the experimentally feasible configuration shown in Fig. \ref{Fig1}.
+An atomic sample of length $L$ is subjected to two fields of equal frequency $\omega$, propagating along the $y$ axis with orthogonal linear polarizations.
+The first -- so-called control -- field is $\pi$-polarized, i.e. its polarization is along the arbitrarily chosen quantization $z$-axis.
+It is divided into two parts: one part enters the sample from the left side ( hereafter called the input), and propagates in the direction of increasing $y$\textquoteright s, while the other part is seeded back into the sample from the other side ( hereafter called the output), and propagates in the direction of decreasing $y$\textquoteright s.
+The total control electric field is expressed as

-For sake of simplicity, we assume that the amplitude $\varepsilon_{\pi}^{+}\left(y=0\right)$ is real.
-The second -- so-called probe -- field is $\sigma$-polarized propagates in the direction of increasing $y$\textquoteright s and penetrates the sample through the entrance.
-Its electric field is given by
+For simplicity, we assume that the amplitude $\varepsilon_{\pi}^{+}\left(y=0\right)$ is real.
+Note that the $\pm$ subscripts in $\varepsilon_{\pi}^{\pm}$ refer to the direction of propagation along the $y$-axis, either forward $(+)$ or backward $(-)$.
+The second -- called the probe -- field is $\sigma$-polarized, i.e. here it is linearly-polarized along the $x$-axis and its electric field is given by